Ghostscript is a package of software that provides:

 Ghostscript is a copyrighted work; it is not shareware or in the public domain.

-Versions entitled GPL Ghostscript are distributed with the GNU General Public License, which allows free use, and free copying and redistribution under certain conditions (including, in some cases, commercial distribution).
+Versions entitled GPL Ghostscript are distributed with the GNU Affero General Public License, which allows free use, and free copying and redistribution under certain conditions (including, in some cases, commercial distribution).
 A supported commercial version is available from Artifex Software Inc.

 Releases made prior to 2004 were part of the GNU project and were titled GNU Ghostscript; that project now maintains a fork.
 Versions prior to 8.54 were released first under a more restrictive license as AFPL Ghostscript.